-Scholars' Online Chemistry for 2017-2018
+Scholars Online Chemistry for 2018-2019

 We will approach this mass of material through our texts, through discussion, through guided Web Tours, and through lab experiences.
 As we learn about the concepts and methods of modern chemistry, we will try to put them into perspective by addressing these questions:

-Chemistry and Chemical Reactivity 9/e, John C. Kotz, Paul Treichel, John Townsend, David Treichel
+Authors: John C. Kotz, Paul Treichel, John Townsend, David Treichel

+Labs are not optional.
+Students must complete twelve labs for the Honors Course.
+AP Option students must complete 18 labs.
 Students must have parental permission to perform labs in order to receive credit.
 The lab permission form and a list of required equipment and materials is available from the Lab Requirements page.

 Enrollment: To enroll in this course, or for further information on Scholars Online, please visit the Scholars Online Website.

-© 2016, 2017 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through Internet-based courses.
+© 2005 - 2018 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through online courses.
 Permission to copy course content (lessons and labs) for personal study is granted to students currently or formerly enrolled in the course through Scholars Online.
 Reproduction for any other purpose, without the express written consent of the author, is prohibited.